jfayre/Talking-Flight-Monitor-Legacy/README.md

 TFM will detect these files and generate an airport database when it starts.

-You can press left bracket, p, to get a list of the nearest airborn aircraft.
-Pressing left bracket, shift+p, will give you a list of ground aircraft at your current airport.
+You can press right bracket, p, to get a list of the nearest airborn aircraft.
+Pressing right bracket, shift+p, will give you a list of ground aircraft at your current airport.

 Note that when at a new airport, it will take around 10 seconds to locate your current airport.
 Subsequent use of the ground traffic command at the same airport won't have this delay.